-The Company has adhered to the requirements stipulated under Regulations 17 to 27 read with para C and D of Schedule V and clauses (b) to (i) of sub-regulation (2) of Regulation 46 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations') as applicable, with regard to Corporate Governance and the same has been disclosed in this Report.
+The Company has adhered to the requirements stipulated under Regulations 17 to 27 read with para C and D of Schedule V and clauses (b) to (i) of sub-regulation (2) of Regulation 46 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations') as applicable [including relaxations granted by SEBI in wake of COVID-19], with regard to Corporate Governance and the same has been disclosed in this Report.
 The Company endeavours to ensure that highest standards of ethical and responsible conduct are met throughout the organisation.